 Deferred Compensation Plan.
-In December 2009, the Board approved and adopted a Deferred Compensation Plan for executive officers and non-employee directors.
-Under the terms of the plan, eligible participants may defer the annual stock and/or cash retainer, provided that any deferral of the stock retainer will be subject to the same vesting and forfeiture conditions as if the stock retainer had not been deferred.
-During 2011, Mr. Kassling elected to defer the cash retainer of \$100,000.
-In addition, Mr. Howell and Mr. Foster each elected to defer 100% of the stock retainer.
+In December 2009, the Board approved and adopted a deferred compensation plan for executive officers and non-employee directors.
+Under the terms of the plan, eligible employee executive officers may elect to defer their base salary, bonus and/or long term incentive payout.
+Non-employee directors may elect to defer the annual stock and/or cash retainer, provided that any deferral of the stock retainer will be subject to the same vesting and forfeiture conditions as if the stock retainer had not been deferred.
+For the executive officers during 2012, Mr. Garcia-Tunon elected to defer 10% of his bonus, and Mr. Kovac elected to defer 25% of his cash bonus and 100% of his long term incentive payout.
+For the non-employee directors, Mr. Kassling elected to defer \$100,000 of the cash retainer, and each of Mr. Howell and Mr. Foster elected to defer 100% of their respective stock retainer.